Complaints Policy

 e) Perceived personal concerns that impact school-related interpersonal relationships

-f) The handling of a complaint where a response or a resolution was expected
+f) The handling of a complaint where a response or a resolution was expected and wasn’t received.

 Principles